linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 1/Mauboussin on Fat Tails and Nonlinearity.md

 Study the first 80 periods for a moment.
 Diversity declines steadily, even as the asset price rises.
 As the asset reaches a short-term price peak, diversity is at its lowest.
 This is an example of invisible vulnerability, similar to what we saw with the bridge.

-LeBaron discusses how crashes happen:  $^{12}$
+LeBaron discusses how crashes happen:<sup>12</sup>

 During the run-up to a crash, population diversity falls.
 Agents begin to use very similar trading strategies as their common good performance begins to self-reinforce.
 This makes the population very brittle, in that a small reduction in the demand for shares could have a strong destabilizing impact on the market.
 The economic mechanism here is clear.
 Traders have a hard time finding anyone to sell to in a falling market since everyone else is following very similar strategies.
 In the Walrasian setup used here, this forces the price to drop by a large magnitude to clear the market.
 The population homogeneity translates into a reduction in market liquidity.

 LeBaron's model captures many important themes of real-world markets.
 Add to this model the use of leverage to enhance the performance of diminishing-return strategies, and the stage is set for large-scale change.
-This model reveals a concrete link between diversity reduction and asset price changes. $^{13}$
+This model reveals a concrete link between diversity reduction and asset price changes.<sup>13</sup>

-# The Pain of 2007
+## The Pain of 2007

 We'll end our tour with a contemporary example of a market-neutral hedge fund.
 We selected a market-neutral fund in large part because such funds seek to do well in any market environment (i.e., not to be correlated with the market).
 Exhibit 3 shows the performance of one of these funds for most of 2007.
 Visually compare Exhibit 3 with the first 100 periods in the top panel of Exhibit 2.
 Certainly the pattern is similar.